 Following a later and unsuccessful prison escape, Pierpont and Van Meter were transferred to Indiana State Prison in Michigan City.
 After spending five years at Pendleton, Dillinger requested a transfer to Michigan, which went through, and he rejoined his mentor, Pierpont.

 By mid-1932 Dillinger had become part of a gang in prison, which included Van Meter along with Charles Makley, John Hamilton, and Russell Clark.
-Pierpont led the gang, whose principal goal was to escape,.
+Pierpont led the gang, whose principal goal was to escape.
 After spending over eight years in prison, Dillinger received his parole.
 As he was the first to be getting out, it was Dillinger’s duty to get the funds together to fulfill the gang’s goal of escaping from prison.
 Pierpont, and the gang’s members, prior to his release on May 10, 1933, had provided Dillinger with a list of banks to rob and in no time at all after his release he got to work.

 On June 21, 1933, he robbed $10,000 from the New Carlisle National Bank in New Carlisle, Ohio.
 Then, on August 14, Dillinger robbed a bank in Bluffton, Ohio.
 The Ohio police were already on his tail and on September 22 he was arrested and taken into custody.
-In searching Dillinger police found a document which seemed to be a blueprint for a prison break.
+In searching Dillinger police found a document which was a blueprint for a prison break.
 He refused to tell them what the document was for.
 However, all was not lost for the prison gang led by Pierpont.
 Before he was apprehended, Dillinger had guns smuggled into the prison laundry where a few of the gang worked.
 Only four days later and executed using the exact details as in the plans the police had caught Dillinger with.
 Eight men escaped from the Indiana State Prison.
 During the escape, they shot two guards.
 The gang became known thereafter as The First Dillinger Gang.

 It was then Dillinger’s turn to get out, but not by legal means.
 On October 12, 1933, four members of the gang broke Dillinger of jail in an incident that saw the shooting and death, as covered in part one, of Sheriff Jess Sarber.
 They had warned the Sheriff someone would try to break Dillinger out; the warning was not heeded, instead the Sheriff derisible dismissed it.
 Although not a federal matter, the police called the FBI in for help in identifying and locating the criminals.
 The four men involved in the breakout of Dillinger were identified and named as Harry Pierpont, Russell Clark, Charles Makley, and Harry Copeland.